 E-commerce: Order Status Was Eating the Team

-That freed the support team to handle returns, complaints, and high-value upsell conversations — the calls that actually need a human.
+That freed the support team to handle returns, complaints, and high value upsell conversations.
+The calls that actually need a human.

 Week 1